ABS Address Register Information Guide

 • marinas.

-To maintain confidentiality, the Address Register does not store information about Special Dwellings which are sensitive (e.g. women's domestic violence refuges).
-These establishments have no publicly available information about them.
-They are listed on the Register as regular residential addresses.
+To maintain confidentiality, the Address Register does not store information about Special Dwellings which are sensitive (e.g. women's refuges).
+These are establishments that have no publicly available information about them.
+They are listed on the Address Register as regular residential addresses.

 Dwelling Register of Aboriginal and Torres Strait Islander Communities (DRATSIC)